The 15 Best Books on Writing: A Reading List for Novelists

 7. Everybody Writes by Ann Handley

 The full title of this all-inclusive book on writing is actually Everybody Writes: Your Go-To Guide to Creating Ridiculously Good Content — which should tell you something about its universally encouraging nature.
-Not only does Handley have some great ideas on how to plan and produce a great story, she also provides tips on general content writing, which comes in handy when it’s time to market your book.
+Not only does Handley have some great ideas on how to plan and produce a great story, but she also provides tips on general content writing, which comes in handy when it’s time to market your book.
 And while the central message of Everybody Writes may be right there in the title, we can attest that its material will make you see writing in a whole new light.

 From the book: “In our world, many hold a notion that the ability to write, or write well, is a gift bestowed on a chosen few.
 That leaves us thinking there are two kinds of people: the writing haves — and the hapless, for whom writing well is a hopeless struggle, like trying to carve marble with a butter knife.
 But I don’t believe that, and neither should you.”